icinganalysis/icinganalysis.github.io/content/conclusions_of_the_ice_shapes_thread.md

 the icing conditions equations (1) and (2).
 They convey very similar information.

-I view this even more validation of Uwe von Glahn's assertion that **"The collection of ice by the cylinders is similar to the collection of ice by airplane components"** [^4] from 1955.
+I view this as further validation of Uwe von Glahn's assertion that **"The collection of ice by the cylinders is similar to the collection of ice by airplane components"** [^4] from 1955.

 ####AEDC-TR-87-23 [^5]